jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 <img src="https://i.imgur.com/V0agq9h.png" width=300/>

-There will indeed be instances where we will need to run some logic based on the state change but in order to do this we must we must do so after after rendering and using the` useEffect()` hook.
+There will be instances where some logic needs to be run based on the change in state but we can only do this after re-render and only using the` useEffect()` hook.

-The `useEffect` hook is a much broader topic and delves into the React Component Lifecycle methods, something we will learn about in upcoming lectures.
+The `useEffect` hook is a much broader topic and delves into the `React Component Lifecycle` methods, something we will learn about in upcoming lectures.

 <hr>